Stephanie-Spears/FitnessFrog/Notes.md

 ### Forms
 SelectListItem class is a simple object that's used to represent an item in a dropdown list SelectList class is used for creating a collection of SelectListItem objects

+#### Validation
+It’s non-optional for server-side validation to mirror whatever client-side validation you’ve implemented because users might not have JavaScript enabled, which would prevent client-side validation from being able to run.